graphopedia-xyz/graphopedia/heatmap/index.md

   -heat map
 ---

 is a table in which values in every cell are represented with color.
-Functionally, heatmaps are best at revealing the lowest and highest values and patterns, and sometimes patterns.
-Heatmaps represent a single variable (univariate data) by using color that either corresponds exactly to the value or to its range, if the data is grouped.
+Functionally, heatmaps are best at revealing the lowest and highest values as well as general patterns.
+Heatmaps represent a single variable (univariate data) by using color.
+A color either corresponds to a single value or to a range of values where the data is grouped.
 <!--more-->
 Heatmaps originate from shading matrices that were used as far back as 1873. [^wilkinson]